hotosm/hotosm-website/_posts/2016-04-18-latest-update-earthquakes-in-japan-and-ecuador.md

 Summary Text: "Ecuador: An earthquake of magnitude 7.8 hit the coastal region of Ecuador on April 16th.
 This major event was followed by several aftershocks.
-HOT is currently at \"Moderate Event (Local Leadership)\" status and is continuing to monitor the situation and await more guidance from colleagues in Ecuador.\r\n\r\nJapan: On April 14th and 15th, several earthquakes hit Kumamoto Japan.
+HOT is currently at \"Moderate Event (Local Leadership)\" status and is continuing to monitor the situation and await more guidance from colleagues in Ecuador.Japan: On April 14th and 15th, several earthquakes hit Kumamoto Japan.
 Our colleagues at Crisis Mappers Japan (http://crisismappers.jp/) are taking the lead on mapping the affected areas in OpenStreetMap.
 Several members of Crisis Mappers Japan traveled to Kumamoto